microsoft/atlas-design/site/src/components/layout.md

 How do I apply it? `layout-single` to the `layout` element.

-Required elements: all, except `layout-body-hero`.
+Required elements: all except `layout-body-hero`.

 Allowed elements: all.